buhrmi/inertiax/README.md

 # Inertia X

-> Note: This is the documentation for version 10 beta, which is currently in development.
-You can find the legacy documentation [here](https://github.com/buhrmi/inertiax/tree/x2).
+> Note: This is the documentation for version 10, which is currently in beta.
+You can find the documentation for the previous version [here](https://github.com/buhrmi/inertiax/tree/x2).

 Inertia X is a Svelte-only fork of [Inertia](https://github.com/inertiajs/inertia) with additional features.